Harford to hold Veterans Resource Fair at Bel Air Armory Saturday

 Planned exhibitors at Saturday's Veterans Resource Fair include: Aberdeen Lioness Club; American Legion Post 39 Bel Air; APG US Army Garrison - Survivor Outreach; Chesapeake Therapeutic Riding; Easter Seals; Harford Community College; Harford County Department of Housing and Community Development; Harford County Public Library; Heroes on the Water; Home Depot; Marine Corps League Detachment 1198; Maryland Commitment to Veterans; Maryland Conservatory of Music; and Maryland Higher Education Commission.

-Also scheduled to participate are Maryland Vet Center; MD Center for Veterans Education & Training; MD Department of Veteran Affairs - Bel Air Office; MD Dept. of Labor, Licensing and Regulation; Quilts For Heroes; VA Health Care System, VA Benefits Office, and VeRUS for Vets.
+Also scheduled to participate are Maryland Vet Center; Maryland Center for Veterans Education & Training; Maryland Department of Veteran Affairs - Bel Air Office; Maryland Dept. of Labor, Licensing and Regulation; Quilts For Heroes; VA Health Care System, VA Benefits Office and VeRUS for Vets.

 "I encourage all veterans and their families to stop by on Oct.
 7 to visit with other veterans, learn about available resources, and explore the interactive exhibits," Glassman said in a statement.